juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/preamble/example_scene.rst

 During this tutorial we shall use the :file:`DQ_Robotics_lab.ttt` scene, which contain a several useful objects and robots.
 Most of the robots are already included in the simulator, but some of them were modified for this tutorial.

+This one scene enables examples of asynchronous and synchronous mode, kinematic and dynamic mode, and control strategies for robots commanded by joint positions, velocities, and torques.
+Don't worry if you don't know these concepts, they shall be explained in this tutorial.

 .. grid::